-Systems of linear equations, matrices and determinants, vectors and vector spaces, eigenvalues and eigenvectors, linear
+Systems of linear equations, matrices and determinants, vectors and vector spaces, eigenvalues and eigenvectors, linear transformations, and applications are studied.
+Computer activities will be included.
+The subject has widespread applications and also provides an introduction to axiomatic mathematics.

 MTH 212 DIFFERENTIAL EQUATIONS